Saturday, 7:17 a.m. 2500 Crescent Drive, Mitchum Bay, Texas

-Speaking of names, my good old brain whispered, remember that night when David called you a monster?
+Speaking of names, my good old brain whispered, remember that day when David called you a monster?

 I pinched the bridge of my nose.
 Come on, not now.
 And anyway, he didn’t mean it.
 Heat of the moment.
 I called him a bastard, and I didn’t mean that.

 Remember how his face looked when you told him that you killed those two guys in that trailer?